All the Domino Stylists Depend on This Iconic Vase for Photo Shoots

 Domino’s chief content officer, Kate Berry—who was once a full-time florist and turned me on to this vase in the first place—agrees.
 It’s been her go-to for more than 25 years, and her enviable collection is proof.
 “The undulating curves makes it great for beginners, as they create small structures from which you can build up,” she explains.
 Because of the Aalto’s wide mouth, Berry suggests positioning the stems diagonally rather than straight up and letting the wavy pockets help guide you, allowing each bloom to rest perfectly in its spot.

-Available in a range of sizes and colors, it’s priced from around $75 to $350 at Finnish Design Shop.
+I scored mine on eBay, but they’re also available at the MoMA Design Store (priced from $130).
 While there are loads of cute, budget-friendly vases out there, I would truly rather have one Aalto than 10 ho-hum ones.
 But if you’re not one to splurge on a vessel for yourself, it’s the perfect gift.
 Florals aside, it even looks excellent empty, making it more than just a vase but also a bookshelf object.
 I keep matchboxes in mine—that is when I’m not bringing it to a shoot.